Natural Herbal Teas and their Traditions

 Filters, refrigeration, and running water are all relatively new inventions in the grand scheme of things.
-As such, bacteria, pathogens, and viral infections have plagued our drinking water throughout history.
+Throughout most of human history, bacteria, pathogens, and viral infections have plagued our drinking water.

-In much of Europe, as on the sea, alcoholic beverages were the most commonly consumed beverages.
-The alcohol content ensured that anything dangerous was neutralized.
-It also ensured that most Europeans were considerably intoxicated.
+In much of Europe, as well as on ocean voyages, alcoholic beverages were the most commonly consumed beverages.
+The alcohol content ensured that anything dangerous was neutralized — it also ensured that most Europeans were considerably intoxicated.

 This began to change as tea boomed through the mercenary mercantilism of the Dutch East India Company.
 Boiling water, rather than alcohol, started becoming the de facto sanitizing process.
 For an in depth analysis of how this change swept Europe, we recommend reading Tastes of Paradise by Wolfgang Schivelbusch.